sindhumyob/conways-game-of-life/README.md

+# Changes Since Last Review:
+### Tests
+- For feedback: Focus more on behaviour tests, rather than testing implementation
+  - Removed game output messages return checking (they are now constants)
+  - Removed cell neighbour generation testing since it was being tested in next generation creation
+  - Added test cases to next generation creation to account for the cell neighbour generation tests being removed

+### Small
+- Reduced coupling between game play classes (play game, set up and play next generation) and player input and game output.
+	- Moved game output logic from set up and play next generation to game player
+	- Removed play next generation class and moved it’s logic into game player
+	- Moved add live cell logic from game player to set up game

+### Reveal intent
+- For feedback: Method names that return things but no indication of them doing so
+	- Renamed methods throughout the code but most significant changes are for the communication between game player and grid maker (used to be called set up game) classes.
+Method names reflect that they are returning a boolean for the game status
+	- Created classes grid dimensions and seeding status to indicate more clearly what methods are returning
+- For feedback: Renaming names so there isn’t repeating of words
+	- Renaming throughout code again but within game player removed the repetition of the words ‘input’ and ‘output’ by changing method and class names

+### DRY
+- For feedback: -1 seen in many parts of code
+	- Changed the neighbour coordinates generation logic
+	- Created a method to get the grid coordinate within game grid so the -1 only exists in one location
+- For feedback: Char and Enums used to represent cell
+	- Removed the use of char to just be enum of cell type.
+Char is now only used for output

+### Encapsulation
+   - For feedback: Abstract concepts away so we don’t have to know about the data types that are used within concepts
+	   - Added methods get grid coordinate and get grid size to the game grid class so that details about these data types are abstracted away

 # Conway's Game of Life - Quorum Review

 From the original Conway's Game of Life kata written by Mark (https://github.com/MYOB-Technology/General_Developer/blob/master/katas/kata-conways-game-of-life/kata-conways-game-of-life.md):